-Investor Action Alert: The Schall Law Firm Encourages Investors in Lilium N.V. with Losses of $100,000 to Contact the Firm
+INVESTOR ACTION ALERT: The Schall Law Firm Encourages Investors in Lilium N.V. with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - May 10, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Lilium N.V. f/k/a Qell Acquisition Corp. ("Lilium" or "the Company") LILM LILMW for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Los Angeles, California--(Newsfile Corp. - May 18, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Lilium N.V. f/k/a Qell Acquisition Corp. ("Lilium" or "the Company") LILM (NASDAQ: LILMW) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between March 30, 2021 and March 14, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before June 17, 2022.